Program Consumer Information

 * Verified by death certificate, physician's note confirming permanent or long-term disability, documentation of military service or proof of continuing education.

 MTTI is proud of our many successfully employed graduates.
-To learn how we prepare students for successful employment, please see the Computer Service Technician/Network Installer program page and also read our graduates’ Success Stories.
+To learn how we prepare students for successful employment, please see the Medical Assistant program page and also read our graduates’ Success Stories.

 Program Year: 2014-2015 & Evening 2013-2014* [* / ** This report is a "snapshot" of all students who entered, graduated and were employed during the program year]

-- 34 students graduated; 31 were hired.
-One student was counted as not available for employment (medical, further education, etc.).
+- 35 students graduated; 31 were hired.
+Two students were counted as not available for employment (medical, further education, etc.).
 The employment rate for the Medical Assistant program during 2014-2015 is 94%.